aws-amplify/docs/docs/start/getting-started/fragments/android/add-api.md

         `<your editor of choice>`
     ?
 Choose the type of app that you're building `android`
     ?
-Where is your res directory?
+Where is your Res directory?
         `(app/src/main/res)`
     ?
 Do you plan on modifying this backend?
         `Yes`